The Bachelorette’s Ryan Confirms He’s Still In Touch With Angie After Last Night’s Emotional Episode

-- Entertainment NewsThe Bachelorette’s Ryan Confirms He’s Still In Touch With Angie After Last Night’s Emotional Episode
+- Sydney NewsThe Bachelorette’s Ryan Confirms He’s Still In Touch With Angie After Last Night’s Emotional Episode

 The Bachelorette’s Ryan Confirms He’s Still In Touch With Angie After Last Night’s Emotional Episode